 A (Very) Brief History of Overlanding

-You could say that overlanding started with ancient nomads that travelled from place to place, calling no fixed place home.
-The modern term “overlanding” comes from Australia and referred to driving cattle herds long distances through the country’s rugged outback.
+If you go way back, you could say that overlanding started with ancient nomads that travelled from place to place, calling no fixed place home.
+By most accounts, the modern term “overlanding” comes from Australia and referred to driving cattle herds long distances through the country’s rugged outback.

 One such overland journal was the Canning Stock Route.
 These early routes, established in the late 1800s and early 1900s, later became avenues for others to explore the outback via vehicle simply for the sake of adventure.